-In December 2017, Google upped the character limit to 320 and it left me wondering, “do I need to update my client’s meta descriptions?”
+In December 2017, Google upped the character limit to 320 and it left us wondering, “do I need to update my client’s meta descriptions?”
 This thought snowballed into a series of questions around meta descriptions followed by a lot of Google searches and researching.
-What I found out was:
+What we found out was:

 - They’re important

 - Character length matters depending on the article you read

 - How to write an effective meta description